MerginMaps/mobile/docs/users/input_ui.md

 within the Input settings (See Settings section).

 ## Record
-This option will allow user to capture the poison of the GPS and save it as point or line vertices.
-Pressing the ** Record**  button will list all the survey layers (point and line layers within the project not marked as read-only in the QGIS project properties).
+This option will allow user to capture the position of the GPS and save it as point or line vertices.
+Pressing the **Record**  button will list all the survey layers (point and line layers within the project not marked as read-only in the QGIS project properties).
 User can then select a layer.